uni-tue-kn/p4-bier-tofino/README.md

 Register<bit<1>, PortId_t>(2069, 0) port_status_reg;
 ```

 After the CBs are processed, e.g. IP oder BIER, the egress_port is specified.
-Afterwards, the Port-CB (src/controls/Port.p4) checks if the port is up.
+Afterwards, the Port-CB (src/controls/Port.p4) checks if the port is up (see src/ingress.p4).

 If the port is not up, the corresponding FRR-CBs are processed.